infojunkie/infojunkie/README.md

 I'm also a lifelong music fan, learner and player.
 This will often show up in my repos.

+I'm currently working as a software engineering contractor, with the Internet Archive and the Government of British Columbia among others.

 <div style="border: 1px solid grey;">

   <b>If you've got some interesting music app projects, I'd love to hear from you!</b> I have good experience (including professional work) with Web Audio, Web MIDI, MusicXML, and lots of music theory.
 You can [check my music demos here](https://blog.karimratib.me/demos/).

 </div>

-I'm currently part of the incredible project that is the Internet Archive, mostly working on the [Wayback Machine](https://web.archive.org/).

 Until 2020, and for ~10 years, I led a fantastic team of programmers at a [great, small organization called Meedan](https://meedan.com).
 We worked on collaborative annotation systems for social media, notably applied to fact-checking.
 [We open sourced all our code](https://github.com/meedan).

-Before Meedan, we get into archeology - thanks to Internet Archive for preserving my sites :raised_hands:
+Before Meedan, we get into archeology - thanks to Wayback Machine for preserving my sites :raised_hands:
 - I offered my [services as a Drupal programmer](https://web.archive.org/web/20150511035727/http://thereisamoduleforthat.com/).
 It was fun for many years :partying_face:
 - I maintained a [blog called "Confessions of an information junkie"](https://web.archive.org/web/20181029071954/http://infojunkie.karimratib.me/).
 Lots of half-baked ideas in this one :joy:
 - I co-founded a software services company in Egypt called [OpenCraft](https://web.archive.org/web/20170422101115/http://www.open-craft.com/).
 We made lifelong friendships there :hugs: